BlackBerry Passport: Reception

 Joanna Stern of the Wall Street Journal was similarly negative, remarking that while BlackBerry still had the best e-mail client of any smartphone platform, the Passport's keyboard was inferior to that of past BlackBerry devices, and shared criticism surrounding the device's design.
 She felt that the Passport demonstrated that BlackBerry was still "living in the past" in regards to its view of the smartphone industry and users' apparent need for a phone specifically for work usage—especially one that is such irregularly designed.
 In a preliminary review, Engadget noted that even with Amazon Appstore available, there was not enough software for the device, and concluded that "[the Passport] is built well and the keyboard is comfortable, but be prepared for a few odd stares from those around you."
 It was also noted that the size and shape of the Passport were similar to a previous Android phablet—the LG Optimus Vu.

 Sales

 In the two days following its official launch, 200,000 Passports were sold, and pre-order stock on both Amazon and BlackBerry's websites was sold out within 10 hours.
 BlackBerry Passport was launched in India in October 2013 and was available in India from 10 October onwards.

 Modding

+Prior to the emergence of commercial "restomod" kits, enthusiasts in the BlackBerry community experimented with hardware modifications to extend the life of the Passport.
+Because the phone’s secure bootloader cannot be unlocked through software, the only way to load a different operating system involves removing the soldered 32 GB eMMC flash, programming a replacement with modified boot partitions and soldering it back; the postmarketOS project notes that unlocking the bootloader requires replacing the eMMC and reflashing its boot0 and boot1 partitions.
+This technique was used by developer Balázs Triszka (known as Balika011) and other volunteers to port LineageOS 18.1 (Android 11) to the Passport; contributions from Guillaume T. and others helped adapt the build for stability and performance.
+Because of restrictions imposed by BlackBerry's security scheme, these sources note that flashing Android onto a retail Passport still requires an eMMC swap and the use of tools to generate new boot images; no known software-only exploit exists.
+Early prototypes with unlocked bootloaders and experimental Android builds have been revived by swapping their eMMC chips, although the outdated hardware is limited to Android 11.

 In June 2025, the Chinese company Zinwa Technologies announced plans to release an upgrade kit for the original BlackBerry Passport, codenamed P26.
 It will upgrade the mainboard and feature a MediaTek Helio G99, 12 GB RAM, 256 GB of internal flash storage, and Android 14 support.
-The P26 will be sold as a DIY kit and requires an original Passport for retrofitting; it does not support newer models like the Passport SE.
+The P26 will be sold as a DIY kit and requires an original Passport for retrofitting.